How to Effectively Use the 'ollama' Command (with examples)

 Explanation:

-• -f path/to/Modelfile: The path to the Modelfile which contains the specifications for building the new model.
+• path/to/Modelfile: The specific filepath pointing to the Modelfile which contains definitions, instructions, and data necessary for creating the model.

 Conclusion: